5 people are killed, 18 injured by a missile strike in the Russian city of Belgorod, officials say

 The Russian missiles used on Thursday included Iskander ballistic missiles, Kalibr cruise missiles, guided aviation missiles and adapted S-300 anti-aircraft missiles.

 Ukraine has also struck targets in Russian territory deep behind the front line.
-A fire broke out at an oil depot in Russia’s Kursk region after an attack by a Ukrainian drone, Gov. Roman Starovoit said Thursday.
+A fire broke out at an oil depot in Russia’s Kursk region after an attack by a Ukrainian drone, Starovoit, the governor, said Thursday.
 There were no casualties, he said.

 The Thursday morning barrage injured four people in the southern Zaporizhzhia region, where public infrastructure was hit, officials said.
 Explosions were also heard in Kyiv.